You've Got Mail: Website

 The film's original website remained live until at least May 10, 2018.
 The website has proven to be fodder for criticism of web design from the 1990s.

 Soundtrack

-A soundtrack was released on December 1, 1998, and featured a mixture of classics from the 1950s and 1970s, particularly the work of Harry Nilsson, as well as new original recordings and covers.
-The score to the film was written by the English composer George Fenton.
+A soundtrack was released on December 1, 1998, featuring a mixture of classics from the 1950s and 1970s, particularly the work of Harry Nilsson, as well as new original recordings and covers.
+The score to the film was written by English composer George Fenton.

 Reception

 Box office

-You've Got Mail debuted No. 1 at the North American box office, earning $18.4 million over its opening weekend.
-It ultimately grossed $115,821,495 from the domestic market and $135,000,000 from other markets for a worldwide total of $250,821,495.
+You've Got Mail grossed $115.8 million in the United States and Canada, and $135 million in other territories, for a worldwide total of $250.8 million.
+The film debuted at number one at the North American box office above The Prince of Egypt, earning $18.4 million on its opening weekend.